-To be eligible for the Program rebate, the EV Charging Road Map must be completed by a qualified professional meeting the following qualifications:

-- A Professional Engineer licensed to practice in the Province of Alberta; or - A Master Electrician certified to practice in the Province of Alberta.
+To be eligible for the Program rebate, the EV Charging Road Map must be completed by a Professional Engineer licensed to practice in the Province of Alberta.

 WHAT QUALIFIES AS A POSSIBLE SOLUTION THAT CAN BE PART OF THE EV CHARGING ROAD MAP?